 in Preventing Tomorrow’s Victim.

-The 2021 program will include 3.5 days of presentations, workshops and roundtable discussions:
+The 2022 program will include 3.5 days of presentations, workshops and panel discussions:

 Multi-Disciplinary Program: Advancements, policy and impact for crime labs, law enforcement and attorneys